SUPPORT HEALTH CARE WORKERS WITH OUR PAY IT FORWARD PROGRAM

 the history of scrubs

-Posted by my formation on
+Posted on

 For most health care workers, scrubs make up the majority of our workwear.
 For some who weren’t wearing scrubs before the pandemic, you've now found yourselves wearing them all the time, and we've heard that you'll continue to wear them going forward.
 We often wear them for 10+ hours a day or a night, pushing the clothing to the limit as we respond to the demands of our roles.
 But up until very recently, scrubs were not designed for the modern health care worker—they were designed for the ‘average’ man’s body.